 Finally the Extended Frequency Range (XFR) is a feature which apes what Nvidia have been doing with their graphics cards - offering a clockspeed boost if there is enough thermal headroom available to the chip.
 XFR is primarily available to the ‘X’ models of Ryzen CPUs, allowing those SKUs to push beyond the clockspeed limits of Precision Boost, essentially given them an automated overclock of around 100MHz beyond their rated Boost clock.

-The R7 1800X is the flagship CPU in AMD’s Ryzen range of processors and represents the current pinnacle of their new Zen architecture.
+The R7 1800X is the flagship CPU in AMD’s Ryzen range of processors and is the top mainstream chip before you get into the ultra-enthusiast Threadripper territory.
 Inside the R7 1800X are a pair of CCX modules giving it the full eight-core beans with 16 threads of processing grunt to back that up.

 That layout means it’s filled with 4.8 billion transistors, with the smallest being based on the 14nm FinFET design from GlobalFoundaries.
 Those are all packed inside a die that’s a little over 195mm2.
 And, because it’s rocking two CCX modules, the R7 1800X has a total of 16MB of L3 cache inside it.
 It’s also the highest-clocked of all the Ryzen chips, with a base clockspeed of 3.6GHz and a maximum boost speed (on a single core) of 4GHz.